blacksunshineCoding/whirl/README.md

   b. steps: go trough the steps of the script - DONE
   c: explain: it will be explained which part of the interface runs which part of the class - DONE
  7. class: bugfix quantity (only %4 are exactly)
- 8. class: add real multiply
+ 8. class: add real multiply - DONE
  9. class: possibility to use alternative search engines
  10. class: effects alternative for php versions without imagefilter
- 11. class: optional opacity settings
+ 11. class: optional opacity settings - DONE
+ 12. class: add image crop mode
+ 13. class: add optional background-color - DONE
+ 14. class: add real blend mode